 Aaron has worked with estate planning clients on matters such as dynasty trusts, trusts for children with special needs, planning for international clients who may be new to Cincinnati or new to the United States, the minimization of estate, gift and generation-skipping transfer taxes, business succession planning for small businesses and privately held entities, charitable trusts, Ohio Legacy Trusts, and related wealth transfer issues.
 He feels, though, that the most rewarding aspect of estate planning is simply the ability to serve personally as a trusted family advisor and thereby counsel clients of all ages and all circumstances through important family concerns around things like inheritance, incapacity, and asset protection – often at the most difficult times.
 Whether a client’s needs are as simple as a will to name guardians for minor children or a review of old estate documents or whether that client needs sophisticated estate tax planning, Aaron is ready to help.

 Aaron received his Bachelor of Arts in political science from the University of Michigan and graduated with honors from Georgetown University Law Center.
 While in law school, he served on the staff of the Georgetown Journal of Law and Public Policy and participated in the Harrison Institute Housing and Community Development Clinic, one of the longest-running clinical education programs in the nation.
 After law school, he returned to practice law in his hometown of Cincinnati while still remaining involved with his alma mater as a law school alumni interviewer for Georgetown’s admissions office.
-Aaron lives in the Loveland area of Clermont County with his wife and son.
+Aaron lives in the Loveland area of Clermont County with his wife and children.